arv100kri/Cognitive-Services/Content/en-us/LinguisticAnalysisAPI/SentsepTokenize.md

 ## Background and motivation

-Given a body of text, one of the first steps in analysis is to break it into sentences and tokens.
+Given a body of text, the first step of linguistic analysis is to break it into sentences and tokens.

 ### Sentence Separation

-On first glance, it seems that breaking text into sentences is simple: just find the end-of-sentence markers and split.
+On first glance, it seems that breaking text into sentences is simple: just find the end-of-sentence markers and break sentences there.
 However, these marks are often complicated and ambiguous.

 Consider the following example text:

 > What did you say?!?
 I didn't hear about the director's "new proposal."
 It's important to Mr. and Mrs. Smith.

-This naturally breaks into three sentences:
+This text contains three sentences:

 - What did you say?!?
 - I didn't hear about the director's "new proposal."